Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Conclusions

 \section{Conclusions}

-We proposed a computationally efficient and accurate Reduced-Order Model (ROM) for non-linear aeroelasticity simulations that require a time-resolved representation of the fluid flow and structural dynamics.
+We proposed a computationally efficient and accurate Adaptive Reduced-Order Model (AROM) for non-linear aeroelasticity simulations that require a time-resolved representation of the fluid flow and structural dynamics.
 The model significantly reduces the computational cost of the structural-dynamics solver through augmented modal truncation of a non-linear finite-element model linearized around a loaded and deformed base state.
-Linear modal superposition alone would lead to large errors in the case of large deformations, because the structural properties used for constructing the ROM are valid only for small deflections from the reference configuration.
-We solved this problem by adaptive re-calibration and truncation augmentation, which are performed whenever non-linear effects affect the structural properties like the stiffness matrix and internal forces.
-The resulting Adaptive ROM (AROM) can maintain arbitrary accuracy, which is only limited by the baseline finite-element discretization, for small and large deformations.
+Adaptive re-calibration and truncation augmentation are performed before non-linear effects significantly affect the structural properties like the stiffness matrix and internal forces.
+This ensures that AROM can maintain the accuracy of the baseline non-linear finite-element model for small and large deformations.

-The effectiveness of the AROM is controlled by a non-dimensional displacement-based parameter that determines when a re-calibration step is initiated.
+The accuracy of the AROM is controlled by a non-dimensional displacement-based parameter that triggers a re-calibration step.
 Constructing and updating the modal basis is expensive due to the eigenvalue problem that needs to be solved.
 Efficiency is achieved by re-using the modal basis as long as possible.
-With very small threshold values, the AROM is adapted very frequently and the computational results, but also the computational cost, converge to a space and time resolved non-linear finite-element simulation.
+With very small threshold values, the AROM is adapted very frequently and the computational results as well as the computational cost converge to a space and time resolved non-linear finite-element simulation.
 A too large threshold, on the other hand, leads to an essentially linear model and possibly inaccurate results.
 We performed sensitivity studies for several test cases and found that a non-dimensional threshold value of about $4 \times 10^{-3}$ leads to the best balance between computational efficiency and accuracy for all cases.
+For future applications, we recommend to use an update threshold criterion based on the maximum strain, which can be determined a-priori for a given material.